systeminit/si/app/docs/src/explanation/cloud-providers/hetzner.md

 ## Connecting System Initiative to your Hetzner Cloud Account

-In order to use Hetzner Cloud from within System Initiative, you need to use a `Hetzner::Credential::ApiToken` component.
+To use Hetzner Cloud from within System Initiative, you need to use a `Hetzner::Credential::ApiToken` component.
 Creating that component will then prompt you for an API Token that you can use to create or discover your existing infrastructure.